redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 The Dynatrace ActiveGate extension for Redis Enterprise collects metrics from your [Redis Enterprise Software](https://docs.redis.com/latest/rs/) cluster using the [Dynatrace ActiveGate](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-activegate) secure proxy.

-You can then view these metrics and monitor your cluster from the [Dynatrace UI](https://www.dynatrace.com/support/help/how-to-use-dynatrace/dashboards-and-charts#expand--browse-and-display-dashboards--4).
+Once the extension is installed, you can view these metrics and monitor your cluster from the [Dynatrace UI](https://www.dynatrace.com/support/help/how-to-use-dynatrace/dashboards-and-charts#expand--browse-and-display-dashboards--4).

 ## Table of Contents